Taraji P. Henson Gets Candid About Mental Health And Her Own Struggles With Depression & Anxiety

 According to E!
 News, the actress, 48, shares in an interview with Variety that the more her star rises, the more she has found herself facing issues pertaining to her psychological well-being.
 She also said that her fame made her audience portray her in a certain way that wasn’t true for her.

 “[Fame] was fun at first, but the older I get, the more private I want to be,” Henson tells Variety.

 “I think there’s a misconception with people in the limelight that we have it all together, and because we have money now and are living out our dreams, everything is fine.
 That’s not the case.
 When they yell ‘Cut’ and ‘That’s a wrap,’ I go home to very serious problems.
 I’m still a real human.”

 The What Men Want star also told the magazine that she has depression and anxiety, which she says she deals with every day.
 To combat her symptoms, she admits that she regularly sees a therapist after realizing that opening up to her friends and family alone wasn’t working for her.
-She also said that having a professional by her side helps her to better manage and also helps her with exercises.
+She also said that having a professional by her side helps her to better manage, and also helps her with exercises.

 View this post on Instagram